HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ## CSRF protection for adding and deleting comments

-Starting CF217, you can enable CSRF tokens to be utilized when creating or deleting a comment to prevent possible CSRF attacks.
+Starting CF217, you can enable Cross-Site Request Forgery (CSRF) tokens to be utilized when creating or deleting a comment to prevent possible CSRF attacks.
 The feature is disabled by default and can be enabled through the WAS Console.
 Note that a request without a valid CSRF token will fail.

 To enable CSRF tokens, go to the WAS Console and navigate to to **Resources > Resources Environment Providers > WCM_WCMConfigService > Custom properties > New Property**.
 Enter the following details: